pascalwhoop/data-knight-presentation/presentation/index.md

 - KGs need to ingest existing data, often from the same sources
 - However, how data is ingested differs greatly
+- So if
-- So if more is not always better and ingest does not = ingest
+  - more is not always better &
-- How about unifying standards?
+  - `ingest ≠ ingest`

+... how about we standardize things?